Flamingo Land Resort: Metropolis

 Metropolis contains food outlets such as the Metropolis Bar and Grill, gift shops, cash machines, and pay-to-play game stalls.
 In 2016, the Mia and Mylo Show moved with the Farewell Show from the Riverside One to the Plaza, along with the new attraction – the Pirates of Zanzibar, an all-day interactive live show stylized as a large pirate ship.
-This area also features the rides Velocity and Navigator.
+This area also features the rides Velocity, Navigator, "Sik", "Hero" and Vortex.